 |Number of pages||20|

 |ISBN (Print)||9781138942059, 1138942057|

 |Publication status||Published - 22 Dec 2016|

 Hills, M. (2016).
 The Enchantment of Visiting Imaginary Worlds and 'Being There': Brand Fandom and the Tertiary World of Media Tourism.
 In M. J. P. Wolf (Ed.), Revisiting Imaginary Worlds: A Subcreation Studies Anthology (1 ed., pp. 244-263).
-New York: Routledge, Taylor & Francis Group.
+Routledge, Taylor & Francis Group.